Table of contents

 HM Land Registry (HMLR) publishes the full UK House Price Index (HPI) report and monthly data.
 Additionally, the Registers of Scotland publishes UK HPI reports and Land and Property Services Northern Ireland publishes Northern Ireland HPI reports.

-UK HPI's revisions policy is explained in Section 4 of HMLR's About the UK House Price Index guidance.
+UK HPI's revision policy is in Section 4 of HMLR's About the UK House Price Index guidance.

 UK HPI re-referencing